thev1ndu/w2151910_csa_cw/README.md

 **Q: We explicitly use the @Consumes (MediaType.APPLICATION_JSON) annotation on the POST method.
 Explain the technical consequences if a client attempts to send data in a different format, such as text/plain or application/xml.
 How does JAX-RS handle this mismatch?**

-The `@Consumes(MediaType.APPLICATION_JSON)` annotation on the `POST /sensors` method instructs the JAX-RS runtime to only accept request bodies with a `Content-Type` of `application/json`.
-If a client submits a different format such as `text/plain` or `application/xml`, Jersey automatically rejects the request with an HTTP `415 Unsupported Media Type` response before the method body is ever executed.
-This serves as an effective gatekeeper that ensures only correctly formatted JSON payloads reach the business logic, preventing parsing errors and potential security issues from unexpected input formats.
+The @Consumes(MediaType.APPLICATION_JSON) annotation on the POST /sensors method instructs the JAX-RS runtime to only accept request bodies with a Content-Type of application/json.
+When a request is received, the runtime attempts to match the incoming Content-Type header with a suitable mechanism to deserialize the payload into the target Java object.

+If a client sends data in a different format, such as text/plain or application/xml, no compatible handler is found for the declared media type.
+As a result, the JAX-RS runtime rejects the request at the framework level and returns an HTTP 415 Unsupported Media Type response before invoking the resource method.

+This mechanism acts as a strict validation boundary, ensuring that only correctly formatted JSON payloads are processed.
+It prevents invalid deserialization attempts and enforces consistency in how request data is interpreted, thereby protecting the application from malformed or unexpected input.

 **Q: You implemented this filtering using @QueryParam.
 Contrast this with an alternative design where the type is part of the URL path (e.g., /api/vl/sensors/type/CO2).
 Why is the query parameter approach generally considered superior for filtering and searching collections?**

-The `GET /sensors` endpoint supports an optional `@QueryParam("type")` filter.
-If provided (e.g., `?type=Temperature`), only matching sensors are returned; otherwise, the full collection is returned.
-This approach is preferable to a path-based alternative such as `/sensors/type/CO2` for several reasons.
-First, the URI `/sensors` consistently identifies the sensor collection as a single resource, and the query parameter merely adjusts the view but this aligns with REST conventions where the path identifies the resource and query parameters refine the representation.
-Second, query parameters are composable, meaning additional filters (e.g., `?type=CO2&status=ACTIVE`) can be added without requiring new `@Path` annotations.
-Third, the approach follows established industry patterns used by major APIs such as GitHub and Stripe, making it immediately familiar to developers.
+The GET /sensors endpoint supports an optional @QueryParam("type") filter.
+If provided (e.g., ?type=Temperature), only matching sensors are returned; otherwise, the full collection is returned.
+This approach is preferable to a path-based alternative such as /sensors/type/CO2 because /sensors consistently represents the collection resource, while query parameters refine how that resource is viewed, aligning with REST principles.

+Query parameters are also highly composable.
+Multiple filters such as ?type=CO2&status=ACTIVE can be combined without introducing new endpoints, making the API more flexible and scalable.
+In contrast, path-based filtering would require additional route definitions for each variation, increasing complexity and reducing maintainability on the server side.

+Finally, this approach simplifies client usage and follows widely adopted industry practices.
+A single endpoint can support a wide range of filtering scenarios, making the API more intuitive, predictable, and easier to extend as requirements evolve.

 ---